49.7 F

 General Assembly passes bill giving schools more say on classroom phone rules

 Unlike Yougkin’s existing guidelines, Rasoul emphasized that his proposal provides more local flexibility and ensures age-appropriate policies across different schools.
-It also includes critical exceptions for students with who rely on electronic devices for communication.
+It also includes critical exceptions for students with disabilities who rely on electronic devices for communication.

 Importantly, Rasoul said the legislation prevents harsh disciplinary measures, ensuring that violating a school’s phone policy alone wouldn’t lead to suspension or expulsion.